-Global audit methodology and technology
+Global audit technology

-HLB firms enjoy preferential access to a CaseWare-based audit methodology.
+HLB firms enjoy preferential access to a CaseWarebased audit solution.
 This solution includes:

-- specific guidance to assist auditors with the application of the audit methodology. - flexibility and scalability to perform audits of all types and sizes. - / rapid responses to regulatory changes. - a tool which enables auditors to perform highquality audits more efficiently.
+- specific guidance to assist auditors with the application of the audit methodology. - flexibility and scalability to perform audits of all types and sizes. - rapid responses to regulatory changes. - a tool which enables auditors to perform highquality audits more efficiently.